Earthport/rest-api-docs/Guides/data types.md

 ### Time zones / dates

 All timestamps are formatted as [ISO 8601 with timezone information](https://en.wikipedia.org/wiki/ISO_8601).
 For API calls that allow for a timestamp to be specified, we use that exact timestamp.
-These timestamps look something like 2014-02-27T15:05:06.123Z.
-All timestamps are stored in the Earthport payment platform as UTC.
+These timestamps look something like "2014-02-27T15:05:06.123Z".
+All timestamps are stored in Earthport's payment platform as UTC.

-For endpoints that require dates, we expect a date string of the format YYYY-MM-DD, where an example would look like 2014-02-27.
+For endpoints that require dates, we expect a date string format of "YYYY-MM-DD" (e.g. 2014-02-27).

 ### Currencies

-Wherever an API contains a field referring to a currency then it requires a currency code.
+Wherever an API contains a field referring to a currency, then it requires a currency code.

-Earthport uses the [ISO 4217 3 letter currency code](https://en.wikipedia.org/wiki/ISO_4217). e.g. USD, GBP, EUR
+Earthport uses the [ISO 4217 3 letter currency code](https://en.wikipedia.org/wiki/ISO_4217) (e.g. USD, GBP, EUR).

 ### Countries

-Where an API contains a field referring to a country then it requires a country code.
+Where an API contains a field referring to a country, then it requires a country code.

-Earthport uses the [ISO 3166 2 letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2). e.g. GB, US, CH
+Earthport uses the [ISO 3166 2 letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) (e.g. GB, US, CH).

 ### Amounts

 The REST API represents financial amounts as decimals.
-However, Earthport's backend system converts this into a Monetary Amount class taking into account the number of decimal places for the specific currency and using a Java BigDecimal to handle floating point precision.
+However, Earthport's backend system converts this into a 'Monetary Amount' class, which takes into account the number of decimal places for the specific currency and uses Java BigDecimal to handle floating point precision.

 ### Encoding